 Meridee Winters began as an elementary school teacher who played music on the side.
 But music eventually became her dominant career.
 She eventually went to work in a music studio, but she was surprised at the number of vocalists who couldn’t play either the piano or guitar.
 They needed help from others to write their music.
 So Winters decided that creating a “chord crash course” would be the best way to help them become better songwriters and musicians.
 Based on these teaching experiences, she eventually started a school to teach music, creativity, and songwriting.
 To make that course easily accessible to people beyond her classes, Winters wrote the book, Meridee Winters™ Chord Crash Course, Book 1.

 Meridee Winters Chord Crash Course, Book 1 addresses piano playing.
 It teaches chords, chord progressions, arpeggios, transposition, and other skills.
 Winters’ approach helps pianists quickly learn how to put together some great sounding music by simply working with chords and arpeggios.
 While she introduces other intervals (seconds, thirds, and fourths), in this course she uses fifths most frequently.
 This keeps it simple enough for students to make quick progress.
-(Book 2 is in the works, and it will continue to build on this foundation.)

 The idea is that if students can learn to play chord progressions, and they understand rhythmic patterns, they can compose music for all types of instruments, even if they don’t know how to play all of those instruments.